We value advocacy, diversity, empowerment, excellence, integrity, kindness, personal growth, and youth focus.

 Outreach Program Positions

-APPLICANT MUST BE BILINGUAL IN SPANISH/ENGLISH.
-Full Time (40 hours/week), starting at $16.50/hour (includes Spanish/English bilingual pay differential).
+Full Time (40 hours/week), starting at $16.50/hour (plus $0.50/hour if bilingual in Spanish & English).
 This position works directly with homeless, runaway, or otherwise vulnerable youth and young adults; providing harm reduction and support to successfully exit from street life, provide leadership and support at youth service center and drop-in centers; implement street outreach and prevention groups, maintaining street outreach team(s) in the three-county region.
 MINIMUM QUALIFICATION: Combination of human services or related college coursework and/or experience working with runaway & homeless youth (RHY) or youth in crisis.
-APPLICANT MUST BE BILINGUAL IN SPANISH/ENGLISH.

 24/7 Shelter Program Positions